-Being an employee of the gig economy means you’ve already taken steps to make money on your own terms.
+Being a member of the gig economy means you’ve already taken steps to make money on your own terms.

 You’ve made a conscious decision to find employment outside of the traditional 9-to-5 job, giving yourself access to a flexible schedule, the opportunity to be your own boss, and the ability to work as many hours as you’d like.

 As a Grubhub delivery driver, the game remains the same.